 Press Release By U.S. Senate Committee on Banking, Housing, and Urban Affairs

-WASHINGTON, D.C. – U.S. Sen. Sherrod Brown (D-OH), Chairman of the U.S. Senate Committee on Banking, Housing, and Urban Affairs, pressed several tenant screening companies about the impact of inaccuracies in screening reports and scores, which can lock tenants out of the mainstream housing market and exacerbate racial disparities in access to affordable housing.
+Brown calls attention to tenant screening inaccuracies that can lock tenants out of the house market.
+In Letters To Companies, Brown RaisesConcernsAbout The Impact Of Inaccuracies In Tenant Screening Reports– EspeciallyOnBlack And Brown Renters WASHINGTON, D.C. – U.S. Sen. Sherrod Brown (D-OH), Chairman of the U.S. Senate Committee on Banking, Housing, and Urban Affairs, pressed several tenant screening companiesabout the impactofinaccuracies in screening reports and scores, which can lock tenants out of hemainstreamhousing market andexacerbate racial disparities in access to affordable housing.

 “With a growing number of lower-income renters competing for a limited number of housing units, the results of a tenant screening report can mean the difference between a renter and their family finding a home or being locked out of the rental market,” wrote Senator Brown.“The prevalence of inaccurate data, incomplete records, mismatched information, and duplicate information within screening reports harms and diminishes the housing options for tens of millions of renters.”